 The GHRC retains an independent compensation consultant that advises the GHRC on the design and market competitiveness of our executive compensation program.
-During 2020, the previous Board's HRCC retained the services of Meridian Compensation Partners.
-Starting in 2021, the current GHRC retained the services of Hugessen Consulting to review and provide advice on our compensation programs, peer group and payments to senior Management.
+During 2021, the GHRC retained the services of Hugessen Consulting Inc. ("Hugessen") to review and provide advice on our compensation programs, peer group and payments to senior Management.